ejpundit/site-yunus/content/posts/localhost-is-not-enough.md

 So this is the plan:

- [x] push the hugo site to github in it's own repository [x] create a netlify site
+ (x) push the hugo site to github in it's own repository [x] create a netlify site
  [x] let netlify build and deploy